 "I would not change having our son join our family.
 We love him dearly and he’s an integral part of our family.
 I would change my lack of awareness.
 I would educate myself by listening to the voices of the full triad, and adoptees in particular.
 I would learn about trans-racial adoption and the complexities involved.
 I would educate myself on adoption trauma and attachment.
 I would be more knowledgeable about what ethical adoption looks like."

 When we know better we do better.
-Jody Cantrell Dyer, ( Take the much needed time to continuously educate yourself and your family on all aspects of adoption.
+Jody Cantrell Dyer, (The Eye of Adoption: The True Story of My Turbulent Wait for a Baby) has said,“No one 'just adopts'.”
+Take the much needed time to continuously educate yourself and your family on all aspects of adoption.
 A child's well being and growth depends on what you and your family know.

 Comments will be approved before showing up.